 U.S Marines are the best at both.
-Here, Marines with 3rd Battalion, 5th Marine Regiment conduct a close quarters shooting range during the Raid Leader’s Course at Camp Pendleton, California on September 2016.
+Here, Marines with 3rd Battalion, 5th Marine Regiment conduct a close-quarters shooting range during the Raid Leader’s Course at Camp Pendleton, Calif. in September 2016.
 Marines in small unit leadership roles learned advanced infantry skills during the three-week course so they can take can go back to their units and instruct junior Marines.

 Check out the video below: